Ralph Dewey

-Balloon and clowning
+Balloon art and clowning

-As a leader in balloon twisting and gospel entertainment, Dewey helped found several organizations: Joey to the World, a gospel clown convention; DewJam Balloon Convention; and Kingdom Twisters.
+Dewey helped found several organizations: Joey to the World, a gospel clown convention; DewJam Balloon Convention; and Kingdom Twisters.
 Joey to the World is one of the largest and oldest Gospel Clowning Conventions in the world, first staged in 1994 and held in Houston, Texas.
 In 2003, he started presenting the Ralph Dewey Balloon Excellence Award, which has now become one of the highest honors in balloon-twisting.
 Dewey is a staff writer for The Cross and the Clown magazine.
-He has also written for Christian Conjurer, Balloon HQ, Clowning Around, and other similar publications.
-Dewey is currently researching and writing a more comprehensive book on the history of balloon twisting.

-David Grist was another pioneer in the balloon-twisting industry.
-Shortly before the annual Twist & Shout Convention in 2005, he died after suffering a heart attack.
-In honor of Grist's contributions to the field, the organizers of Twist & Shout, the biggest balloon twisting convention, instituted the "David Grist Memorial Award", now considered to be the lifetime achievement award for balloon twisters.
-Due to his contributions to the field of balloon twisting, Ralph Dewey received the first award in 2005.
+David Grist, a pioneer in the balloon-twisting craft, died in 2005 after suffering a heart attack shortly before the annual Twist & Shout Convention.
+In honor of Grist's contributions to the field, the organizers of Twist & Shout, the biggest balloon twisting convention, instituted the "David Grist Memorial Award", the first award going to Ralph Dewey due to his contributions to the field of balloon twisting.